 And as a bonus, you'll find yourself working with some great people: The Army Medicine Civilian Corps falls under the Department of the Army, which was listed as one of the best places to work in federal government in 2009.
 And if you want to work overseas, there are different regional medical commands around the world that are in need of workers.

-For more information on medicine and the Army, check out the links on the next page.
+For more information on medicine and the Army, check out the links below.